This webpage aims to provide you with an overview of specialty training in Child and Adolescent Psychiatry (CAP) in the Southwest.

 Introduction

 Dr Ben Parker is the Training Programme Director.
-Our clinical supervisors are Dr Fernanda Garcia Costas (Plymouth), Dr Sarah Huline-Dickens (Plymouth), Dr Oana Mitrofan (Exeter), Dr Rory Conn (Exeter), Dr Sam Gothard (South Devon), Dr Femi Akerele (South Devon), Dr Susan Howson (Devon), Dr Hermione Roy (West Cornwall) and Dr Seb Rotheray (East Cornwall).
+Our psychiatric / educational supervisors are Dr Fernanda Garcia Costas (Plymouth), Dr Sarah Huline-Dickens (Plymouth), Dr Jo Godfrey (Plymouth), Dr Oana Mitrofan (Exeter), Dr Rory Conn (Exeter), Dr Sam Gothard (South Devon), Dr Femi Akerele (South Devon), Dr Hermione Roy (West Cornwall), Dr Laura Flaherty (St Austell, Cornwall), Dr Sanjida Sattar (Truro, Cornwall), Dr Hattie Tan (Truro, Cornwall) and Dr Seb Rotheray (East Cornwall).

 The Academic Programme

-Trainees from this training scheme in the Peninsula Deanery join up with the Severn Deanery CAMHS higher trainees (Bristol, Bath, Swindon and Gloucestershire) to attend the academic programme, This used to take place in Bristol but now occurs virtually.
+Trainees from this training scheme in the Peninsula Deanery join up with the Severn Deanery CAP higher trainees (Bristol, Bath, North Somerset and Gloucestershire) to attend the academic programme.
+This used to take place in Bristol but now occurs virtually.
 The teaching is in a three-year rolling programme with oversight at consultant level.
-The course is on alternate Fridays in three 10-week terms per year and usually represents 15 days per year in total.
-It includes seminars, journal reviews, clinical case presentations, research meetings, outside speakers and a Balint group.
+The course is on alternate Friday mornings in three 10-week terms per year and usually represents 15 days per year in total.
+It includes seminars, clinical case presentations, research meetings and outside speakers.
 It is also an important group for peer learning.

 ARCPs